KeasInc/isimud/README.md

 # Changes

+## 1.4.4

+* Check if current channel is open before sending message ack

 ## 1.4.3

 * When an exception is raised during message processing, check status of channel before calling reject()